Skip to main content

 These kinds of business data brokers are valuable because they provide lists of employees, including C-suite ones, for thousands of companies worldwide.

 Once attackers identify a target, they start their research.
-Here’s the kind of information they can find on data broker databases:
+Here’s the kind of information they can find about executives on data broker databases:

 Work experience and education

-The profiles that business data brokers have on executives include a ton of exploitable information, like their work experience and education.
+The profiles that business data brokers have on employees include a ton of exploitable information, like their work experience and education.

 Knowing where an executive went to school and where they worked previously can help threat actors find a “hook” for executive phishing campaigns.